pombreda/lepl/doc-src/matchers.rst

 delegate work to other sub--matchers, or modify results.
 This consistency is a source of great expressive power.)

-Implementations take care to exploit the common interface between lists and strings, so matching should work on a variety of streams, including imhomogenous lists of objects.
+Existing matchers take care to exploit the common interface between lists and strings, so matching should work on a variety of streams, including imhomogenous lists of objects.

+All matcher implementations should subclass the ABC ``lepl.match.Matcher``.
+Most will do so by inheriting from ``lepl.match.BaseMatcher`` which provides support for operators.